We may earn money or products from the companies mentioned in this post.

 To help me judge the placement for the straps, I folded the bag in half and then in quarters.
 I used my chalk to mark these measurements on the inside of the front and back of the bag.

 With the bag inside out, I lined up the straps with the quarter markings I had made.
-I brought the strap ends to meet the edge of the pillowcase border.
+I pinned the strap ends a bit beyond the edge of the pillowcase border.

 After pinning the straps in place, it was time to get sewing!
 I chose to sew a rectangle shape, in hopes of giving the straps extra strength.